 Week 1.Commit to getting fit.
 The American Heart Association reports that a large number of deaths each year result from not getting regular physical activity.
 Try to start exercising 3 times a week.
 Check with your healthcare provider first if you haven't been exercising regularly.
 Build to 150 minutes weekly of moderate aerobic activity.
 This is 30 minutes a day, 5 days a week.
 The more you can exercise, the greater the benefit to your health.

 Week 2.
 Stop smoking.
 You can have the most positive impact on your heart health by quitting smoking.
 It's also one of the hardest changes to make, so sign up for a smoking cessation program.
 If you don't smoke, make an effort to stay away from secondhand smoke.
 Being around smoke can increase your risk for heart disease.

 Week 3.
 Eat less fat.
 Fat is the most concentrated form of energy and calories.
 Cutting back on fat helps you lose weight and reduces your risk for heart disease and some forms of cancer.

 Week 6.
 Eat less salt (sodium).
-The average American age 2 or older has twice the recommended amount of sodium per day.
+Ninety percent of Americans eat more sodium than they need.
 Most sodium comes from salt added during food processing.
 Salt added at the table and in cooking is only a small part of the total sodium that Americans consume.
-The AHA recommends that all Americans limit their daily sodium to 2,400 mg.
+Experts advise that healthy adults limit their daily sodium to 2,300 mg.
 Leave the saltshaker off the table and eat fewer processed foods.

 Week 8.
 De-stress.
 Stress increases your risk for heart disease and speeds its progression.
 People who are constantly angry or stressed have higher rises in blood pressure than people who aren't.
 This constant unrest can damage the heart.
 Be aware of stress and find ways to control it.
 Exercise, yoga, and meditation are great ways to help control stress and keep your heart, lungs, and body healthy.